romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization is considering integrating GitHub Advanced Security (GHAS) with their GitHub Enterprise Cloud (GHEC) instance.
+Q: An organization is considering integrating GitHub Advanced Security (GHAS) with their GitHub Enterprise Cloud (GHEC) instance.
 What security feature becomes automatically available for their open source projects upon this integration?
 <details><summary>Show the answer</summary><p>

 - **Advanced secret scanning**